Ike-G/randomTerminalBackground/README.md

 ## Setup

 Use the `.paths` file to specify the location of the `settings.json` folder on your machine.
 Leave a one line space, then add the paths of images that you want to use.

-Again, this is a super rough script, so there's no validation here.
+Optionally you can include the opacity of your image after the path.
+If this is not included then the current opacity will be kept for all images, however if it is included then images will update with their corresponding opacities.

 ```
 {Windows terminal filepath}/LocalState/settings.json

-{Image path}/example.jpg
+{Image path}/example.jpg {Opacity}
-{Second image path}/example2.png
+{Second image path}/example2.png 0.3
 ...
 ```